simasR/salesforce-gha/README.md

 - Click Save

-**DELETE server.crt file from assets/ folder you will not need it anymore** assets folder should only contain server.key.enc file
+**DELETE server.crt file from assets/ folder you will not need it anymore**

+Assets folder should only contain server.key.enc file

 ### Create a GitHub Actions workflow!
 Finally!